Kamini Mohan Dewan

 Kamini Mohan Dewan (1890 – 1976) was a Bangladeshi politician from Rangamati.
 He was elected as a member of the East Bengal Legislative Assembly in 1954.
 His son Binoy Kumar Dewan served as the state minister of the Ministry of Local Government, Rural Development and Co-operatives.

 Biography

-Dewan was born on 1890.
+Dewan was born in 1890.
 He founded Parbatya Chattagram Janasamiti in 1920.
 Later, he established Hill Tracts People Organization in 1950.
 He was elected as a member of the East Bengal Legislative Assembly in 1954.

 Dewan died in 1976.
 He wrote an autobiography titled Parbotya Chattagramer Din Seboker Jibon Kahini.